awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-lambda-authorizer-input.md

 }
 ```

  The `requestContext` is a map of key\-value pairs and corresponds to the [$context](api-gateway-mapping-template-reference.md#context-variable-reference) variable\.
 Its outcome is API\-dependent\.
 API Gateway may add new keys to the map\.
-For more information about Lambda function input in Lambda proxy integration, see [Input Format of a Lambda Function for Proxy Integration](set-up-lambda-proxy-integrations.md#api-gateway-simple-proxy-for-lambda-input-format)\.
+For more information about Lambda function input in Lambda proxy integration, see [Input format of a Lambda function for proxy integration](set-up-lambda-proxy-integrations.md#api-gateway-simple-proxy-for-lambda-input-format)\.